Orolol/cv/index.md

 ## Presentation

-Working as fullstack lead developer at **Weborama**, currently on a front-end project using VueJS.
+Working as lead developer at **Weborama**, currently on a front-end project using VueJS.
-Fulltime since 8 years, I used lot of different langages and frameworks, making me polyvalent, accustomed to learn quickly.
-French, speaking fluent english, I worked in internationnal environements, and with various project management methods, mostly in agile.
+Full-time since 8 years, I used lot of different languages and frameworks, making me polyvalent and accustomed to learn quickly.
+French, speaking fluent english, I worked in international environments and with various project management methods, mostly in agile.

 ## Skills